intj-t/intj-t/README.md

 The founder Jonathan has a famous technical case at Microsoft with https://referencesource.microsoft.com/

 Jonathan lives in historic Abingdon, Va. and owns two homes.
 And was placed on child benefits after his mother died.
 Working on family trust by putting property in the trust as shares to have income as dividends.
-My Working Capital or Net Worth is high and there are lawsuits for unpaid startup salaries dating back to 2011 pending at Microsoft Legal.
+His Working Capital or Net Worth is high and there are lawsuits for unpaid startup salaries dating back to 2011 pending at Microsoft Legal.
 Cashing out shares converted into the right to receive the Cash Merger Consideration pursuant to this Section 2.02.

 <ul>
 <li><a href="https://www.youtube.com/watch?v=78LsXbMCNMk">Prick: Riverhead</a></li>